amcginlay/eks-demos/doc/14-loadbalancer-services/README.md

 # ctrl+c to quit loop
 ```

-It is important to recognise the chain of inheritance that runs through services.
+It is important to recognise the chain of inheritance that runs through Kubernetes services.
-Services of type LoadBalancer are, behind the scenes, also NodePort services.
-Likewise, services of type NodePort are internally built upon ClusterIP services.
+Services of type **LoadBalancer** are, behind the scenes, also **NodePort** services whic, in turn are internally built upon **ClusterIP** services.

 [Return To Main Menu](/README.md)